stbnrivas/dataModels/StreetLighting/StreetlightGroup/doc/spec.md

 # Streetlight group

-An entity of type `StreetlightGroup` represents a group of streetlights which belong to the same circuit and which are controlled by a common automated system.
-This entity type is mainly useful when the streetlight system is controlled by groups and not individually.
+An entity of type `StreetlightGroup` represents a group of streetlights which belong to the same circuit and which are normally controlled together by the same automated system (cabinet controller).

 ## Data Model